OpenNebula/marketplace-docs/source/service/vnf.rst

     default via 192.168.102.100 dev eth0 metric 202
     192.168.102.0/24 dev eth0 proto kernel scope link src 192.168.102.101

-Both of these client VMs connected to different networks should be able to talk to each other (try ``ping``), resolve DNS and reach Internet services.
+Both of these client VMs connected to different networks should be able to talk to each other (try ``ping``), resolve DNS, and reach Internet services.

 .. _vnf_tutorial_vrouter:

 VNF as Virtual Router
 ---------------------

-In this part of tutorial, we'll instantiate appliance as Virtual Router.
-The functionality will be same as in previous VNF as Virtual Machine, but in addition it'll be deployed in HA mode with Keepalived service running with no extra work.
+In this part of the tutorial, we'll instantiate the appliance as a Virtual Router.
+The functionality will be the same as in previous VNF as Virtual Machine, but in addition, it'll be deployed in HA mode with Keepalived service running with no extra work.
 In the OpenNebula Sunstone, go to the **Templates → Virtual Routers** and instantiate ``Service Virtual Router`` (also you continue to the `Virtual Routers documentation <https://docs.opennebula.org/stable/operation/network_management/vrouter.html>`_ to learn more about VRs).

 Ensure your contextualization is as follows, we'll start 2 instances:

 |image-vnf-demo-vrouter1|

-You won't be able instantiate the VR until you fill the specific name:
+You won't be able to instantiate the VR until you fill the specific name:

 |image-vnf-demo-vrouter2|

 .. note::

-    The contextualization parameters are almost same as they were in the :ref:`previous VM tutorial <vnf_tutorial_vnf_explanation>`, the notable differences here is the missing **router** option (which is always enabled when instantiatead as VR) and that VR has option **Number of VM instances** which specifies number nodes in HA mode.
+    The contextualization parameters are almost the same as they were in the :ref:`previous VM tutorial <vnf_tutorial_vnf_explanation>`, the notable differences here are the missing **router** option (which is always enabled for VR) and new option **Number of VM instances** which specifies number nodes in HA mode.

 We wait until the VR machines are running and we can login to each of them via VNC in Sunstone to verify if everything was configured as expected.
-Although we did not attached any network yet, all enabled VNFs are idle.
+Although we did not attach any network yet, all enabled VNFs are idle.
 Now we attach these 3 virtual networks:

 1. ``public`` (to be on ``eth0``)
 2. ``vnet_a`` (to be on ``eth1``)